What are dental pulp stem cells?

 What if you live outside of the US?

-NDPL is the global leader in stem cell collection with affiliate offices located throughout the world.
-Our international affiliates will take care of all details including providing a collection kit for your dentist, sending your dentist guidelines, and making arrangements for our international courier to ship your dental pulp to our US facility.
+As a global leader in stem cell collection and storage, NDPL is able to serve clients in many international countries.
+Please contact us to see if we’re able to serve your particular country.
+If you’re in South America, we have affiliate offices located throughout the continent.
+Our international affiliates will take care of all the details, including providing a collection kit for your dentist, sending your dentist guidelines, and making arrangements for our international courier to ship your dental pulp to our US facility.